Understanding fire hydrants: How do they work and why are they different colors?

 Common flow rates for hydrants across the US range from less than 500 gallons per minute all the way up to above 1,500 gallons per minute.
 Higher flow rate hydrants are usually needed in commercial areas and dense residential areas – essentially where there’s the potential for larger fires.
 The highest flow-rate hydrants can deliver enough flow to fill a backyard swimming pool in just 3 minutes!

 Some fire hydrants are rarely used, but they still have to remain at the ready and connected to the water supply.
 Thus, fire marshals and other authorities perform regular inspections of hydrants, usually by attaching a pressure gauge and measuring the flow of the water.
+Specialized equipment – such as gauges, valves, and other tools – are typically used to test and maintain hydrant performance.
 This is called measuring “fire flow”.
 Inspectors will check flow rate, valve functionality, and pressure in the pipe both before and during the flow.

 However, this does not necessarily need to be performed manually.
 This is a situation where hydraulic modeling software can come in very handy.
 Our customers often use InfoWorks WS Pro or InfoWater Pro to perform fireflow simulations to ensure all hydrants in a network meet their necessary specifications.